 4. Peace lily

-The peace lily is a beautiful evergreen perennial herbaceous plant of genus Spathiphyllum.
-The compound which is toxic to cats are mainly alkaloids present in the bulbs and leaves.
-Symptoms: Causes renal failure and other kidney related issues, vomiting and loss of excess fluids, lethargy.
+The peace lily is a beautiful evergreen perennial herbaceous plant of the genus Spathiphyllum.
+The compound which is toxic to cats is mainly alkaloids present in the bulbs and leaves.
+Symptoms: Causes renal failure and other kidney-related issues, vomiting and loss of excess fluids, lethargy.

 Treatment: Decontamination with emetic drugs and consult a vet immediately.